Microsoft Teams Connector

 Integrate Microsoft Teams with Dynatrace workflows

-To use Microsoft Teams workflow actions, you first need to install Microsoft Teams for Workflows Microsoft Teams for Workflows from Dynatrace Hub.
+To use Microsoft Teams Connector workflow actions, you first need to install Microsoft Teams Connector Microsoft Teams Connector from Dynatrace Hub.

-1. In Dynatrace Hub Hub, select Microsoft Teams for Workflows.
+1. Go to Hub Hub, and select Microsoft Teams.

 2. Select Install.

-After you install Microsoft Teams for Workflows, you need to perform some initial steps to set up the connection between Microsoft Teams and your Dynatrace environment.
+After you install Microsoft Teams Connector, you need to perform some initial steps to set up the connection between Microsoft Teams and your Dynatrace environment.

-Step 2 Create a Microsoft Power Automate webhook
+Step 2 Create a Power Automate webhook in Microsoft Teams

 1. In Microsoft Teams, open the context menu of the required channel and select Workflows.